UFAL-DSG/cs_restaurant_dataset/README.md

 ### The NLG data ###

-The dataset is released in CSV and JSON formats (`dataset.csv`, `dataset.json`); the contents are identical.
-Both files use the UTF-8 encoding.
+The dataset is released in CSV and JSON formats (`{train,devel,test}.csv`, `{train,devel,test}.json`); the contents are identical.
+All files use the UTF-8 encoding.

-The dataset contains 5192 instances.
+The dataset contains 5192 instances in total.
 Each instance has the following properties:

 * `da` -- the input dialogue act
 * `delex_da` -- the input dialogue act, delexicalized
 * `text` -- the output text
 * `delex_text` -- the output text, delexicalized

-The order of the instances is random to allow a simple training/development/test data split.
-We recommend a 3:1:1 split for training, development, and test data in the order presented in the dataset (3116, 1038, 1038 instances, respectively).
+The order of the instances is random; the split is roughly 3:1:1, ensuring that the different sections don't share the same DAs (so the generators need to generalize to unseen DAs), but they share as many generic different DA types as possible (e.g., `confirm`, `inform_only_match` etc.).
+DA types that only have a single corresponding DA (e.g., `bye()`) are included in the training set.

+The training, development, and test set contain 3569, 781, and 842 instances, respectively.

 ### Additional morphology data ###